How to Care for Curly Hair Naturally

 - Avoid styling products with alcohol-denat and silicone as they can make the hair dry.

 - Keep products in your handbag.
 If your hair needs a boost during the day spritz it with the styling mist for a refresh.
 Or you can even use a little conditioner.
 Put a small amount in the palm of your hands, mix with a little water and apply to the hair.

 How to care for Curly Hair: Check the density of your Curls

 This is all about how much hair you’ve got.
 This makes a difference in the amount of volume your hair has and the type of product it might need.
 Low-Density hair needs less moisture than High-Density hair.

 - Low Density Hair: You can easily see your scalp when parting dry hair.

 - Medium Density Hair: You can only partially see your scalp when parting dry hair.

 - High Density Hair: It’s difficult to see the scalp and partings don’t hold easily.

-Follow our guide above to develop a routine of looking after your own unique curls.
-We’ve summarised the key points below.
+Follow my guide to develop a routine of looking after your own unique curls.
+I’ve summarised the key points below.

 - Curls come in different shapes; wavy, curly, coily.
 When thinking about cutting hair this is an important factor in getting the right shape and balance for your curls.